2022-23 Change Timeline

 To better serve increasing requests from a growing user base the NVD is modernizing its support for web-based automation.
-In late 2023, the NVD will retire its legacy data feeds while working to guide any users to updated application programming interfaces (APIs).
+In September 2023, the NVD plans to retire its legacy data feeds while guiding any remaining users to updated application programming interfaces.
 APIs have many benefits over data feeds and have been the proven and preferred approach to web-based automation for over a decade.

-When the 2.0 APIs are released, they will be released in an open beta.
-In this release the APIs could contain some bugs and changes to the schema will not affect versioning.
-Any changes to the schema after the APIs leave the open beta will affect versioning.
-Approximately 12 months after this release the NVD will retire all legacy data feeds and the 1.0 APIs.
+In September 2022 the NVD released its 2.0 APIs in an open beta.
+During the open beta period the APIs may have contained some bugs and any changes made to the schema did not affect versioning.
+In January 2023, the 2.0 APIs exited the open beta period.
+Future changes to the structure of the API schemas will affect versioning.
+In September 2023, the NVD plans to retire all legacy data feeds and the 1.0 APIs.
 The 2.0 APIs will include new URI paths so that existing automated processes may continue without interruption until users have transitioned to the new service.

 |October 2021||The NVD released API keys.|

 |March 2022||The NVD announced the enforcement of API rate limits for users without an API key.|